2020 PROGRAM DATES:

-Students receive a stipend of $7500/$6000 (10 weeks/8weeks).
+Students receive a stipend of TBD (10 weeks).
 Students pay for their own living expenses out of this stipend.
 This can be either in on-campus Summer Housing, or anywhere else you choose to live.

 The focus of the Summer Research Program is twofold: to strongly encourage our majors to complete a Senior Thesis, and to provide and an opportunity for students to experience physics research early on in their undergraduate career.
 The program is structured to fulfill this two-fold purpose, while at the same time serving as many students as possible with limited funding.
 In order to maximize the benefits of all funding sources, preference for departmental program funds is given to first-time applicants.